evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

 over cache conflicts
 * They're unable to cache piped responses, i.e _request.get(URL).pipe(res)_

-Since I tend to be a perfectionist at times, these issues wouldn't stand!
+Since I tend to be a perfectionist at times, these issues wouldn't stand.
 There was only one solution; write yet another caching module.
 I guess [this](https://xkcd.com/927/) is relevant?